Using TeamCity for continuous integration with NodeJS and Grunt

 http://teamcity.jetbrains.com/viewType.html?buildTypeId=bt434

-To install the plugin you need to stop the build runner and the main web interface services on the build server.
-Once they are stopped you need to copy the downloaded zip file to TeamCityDataDirectory/plugins, note you do not need to unzip the file, simply copy it to the plugins folder.
-Once the plugin has been copied restart the two services for TeamCity backup on the build server.
+To install the plugin, you must stop the build runner and the leading web interface services on the server.
+Once they are arrested, you need to copy the downloaded zip file to TeamCityDataDirectory/plugins; note you do not need to unzip the file; copy it to the plugins folder once the plugin has been copied, restart the two services for TeamCity backup on the build server.

-Now that you have the plugin installed and have restarted TeamCity, go to settings followed by plugin list which should show the NodeJS plugin in the list if it's installed correctly.
+Now that you have the plugin installed and have restarted TeamCity go to settings followed by plugin list, which should show the NodeJS plugin in the list if it's installed correctly.

 Adding the Build Steps